When to Move Your Baby to Their Own Room – and How to Do it Right

 When Do I Move My Baby to Their Own Room?

-Room-sharing is convenient: Newborn and young babies are growing very fast and therefore need to eat often, including at night.
-Room-sharing makes night feedings easy, you can attend to your baby as soon as they wake to eat – hopefully ensuring they don’t fully rouse before feeding and putting them back to sleep.
+Newborns and young babies are growing very fast and therefore need to eat often, including at night.
+Room-sharing makes night feedings easy; you can attend to your baby as soon as they wake to eat – hopefully ensuring they don’t fully rouse before feeding and putting them back to sleep.

 What Does a Baby’s Room Need?

-Temperature Control: If you can control the temperature in your house, set it to 68-72 °F. This is the scientifically proven best temperature for babies to sleep, and adults.
+• Temperature Control: If you can control the temperature in your house, the ideal room temperature for sleep is 68-72 °F (20-22 °C).
+This is the scientifically proven best temperature for babies to sleep, and adults.

 While room-sharing is great for your baby’s first 6-months, moving your baby to their own room has important benefits: